eor/STARDUST/README.md

 intergalactic medium.
 This includes, for example, the study of the Epoch of Reionization or the computation of the extragalactic ionizing UV background spectrum on large scales, while on smaller scales it is important for e.g. studying the ionizing radiation emanating from a sources embedded in a dark matter halos, such as quasars or population 3 stars.
-Given a tabulated spectral energy distribution of a source associated with a dark matter host halo, STARDUST computes the ionization states as well as temperature along a radial grid and produces outputs at user-defined time intervals.
+Given a tabulated spectral energy distribution (SED) of a source associated with a dark matter host halo, STARDUST computes the ionization states as well as temperature along a radial grid and produces outputs at user-defined time intervals.

 ---